practicusai/docs/docs/tutorial/sql.md

 ![](img/sql/sqlite.png)

-As you will see later in this tutorial, Practicus AI also allow you to run SQL on the result of your previous SQL, as many times as you need.
+As you will see later in this tutorial, Practicus AI also allows you to run SQL on the result of your previous SQL, as many times as you need.
 On a SQL database you would need to use temporary tables to do so, which is a relatively advanced topic.

 ## Using SQL on any data

-Practicus AI allow you to use SQL _without_ a SQL database.
+Practicus AI allows you to use SQL _without_ a SQL database.
 Let's demonstrate using an Excel file.
 You can do the same on other non-SQL data, such as S3.

 - Open _Explore_ tab
 - Select _Local Files_